NahuelAparicio10/OpenGL_MiniEngine/README.md

 **What I learned**

 I learned how to architect a small graphics engine using OpenGL, separating responsibilities into reusable components and managers.
 I deepened my understanding of GLSL shader programming, especially for dynamic lighting, and practiced designing a clean codebase similar to an ECS structure which I really like from Unity projects I made before.
-This project also taught me how to integrate multiple rendering features—camera, input, textures, and shaders—into a cohesive system.
+This project also taught me how to integrate multiple rendering feature such as camera, input, textures, and shaders into a cohesive system.

 ```markdown
  📞 Contact